Skip to main content

 A spec has two layers:

-1. Readable prose — Human-legible descriptions of what the app does, who uses it, what flows exist.
+1. Readable prose — human-legible descriptions of what the app does, who uses it, what flows exist.

-2. Annotations — Inline markup that carries precision: data types, validation rules, required fields, edge cases, access controls.
+2. Annotations — markup that carries precision: data types, validation rules, required fields, edge cases, access controls.

 • What the app is